opnsense

 - Connect to

-machines GUI consoles with https://IPAddress:10443 - Login with user
+opn-mainandopn-auxmachines GUI consoles with https://IPAddress:10443 - Login with user

-- Go to System -> Access -> Users.
+rootand passwordNoFear21 - Go to System -> Access -> Users.
 Edit

-user and change password. - Save configuration
+rootuser and change password. - Save configuration

 - Go to System -> High Availability -> Status and click button on

-service to synchronize config to backup.
+Synchronizeservice to synchronize config to backup.

 Update synchronization password